 Dr. Waziri holds both a Master of Public Health (MPH) in Field Epidemiology and a Master of Science (MSC) in Veterinary Public Health and Preventive Medicine.
 She is a graduate of the first cohort of the Nigeria Field Epidemiology and Laboratory Training Program (NFELTP), a program geared towards building in-country healthcare capacity and strengthening health systems.
 She also teaches, mentors, and supervises current residents of NFELTP.

-During the Ebola virus disease outbreak in Nigeria, Dr Waziri led the contact tracing unit of the outbreak response which was the backbone of Nigeria’s success to controlling the outbreak within a short period.
-Her strong leadership and effective operations of the contact tracing during the Ebola virus disease outbreak response led to the reduction of tertiary cases to the barest minimum and the NFELTP winning the award for the best FETP in outbreak response by US CDC in Atlanta in April 2015.
+During the Ebola virus disease outbreak in Nigeria, Dr. Waziri led the contact tracing unit of the outbreak response which was the backbone of Nigeria’s success in controlling the outbreak within a short period.
+Her strong leadership and effective operations of contact tracing during the Ebola virus disease outbreak response led to the reduction of tertiary cases to the barest minimum and the NFELTP winning the award for the best FETP in outbreak response by US CDC in Atlanta in April 2015.

 Dr. Waziri is a member of the Gavi CSO Constituency Steering Committee for Immunization and Stronger Health Systems.